rafael-santiago/eel/README.md

 for looking inside the ``U-boat Enigma's`` entrails.
 For figuring out the problem imposed by this cipher engine in the past and also for understanding how ``Rejewski & Turing Bombs`` worked in order to crack this cipher.
 According to the historians the breakage of ``Enigma`` shortened the war and saved millions of lives.
-A rare moment which the intellectual power saved the day, rather different from this
+A rare moment which the intellectual power really saved the day, rather different from this [one](http://xkcd.com/208/)!
-<a href="http://xkcd.com/208/" target="_blank">one</a>!

 ## How to build eel?